capef0nt/churn-prediction-service/README.md

    - Preprocessing and feature engineering handled in Python scripts.

 2. **Model Layer**
-   - Machine learning model (e.g., Gradient Boosting or Logistic Regression).
+   - Machine learning model (Logistic Regression).
    - Trained to classify customers as *likely to churn* or *likely to stay*.

 3. **API Layer**